chronogolf/jobs/backend/booking_engine/README.md

 Your mission today consists of building a simple booking application that validates reservation requests and returns a list of confirmed reservations.

+What we want to assess across all steps:

+- is the candidate a person we would enjoy working with
+- is the candidate receptive to feedback
+- the candidate doesn't showcase any toxic or aggressive behaviour

 ### Environment Setup